boppreh/keyboard/README.md

 - `args` is an optional list of arguments to passed to the callback during each invocation.
-- `blocking` defines if the it should block processing other hotkeys after a match is found.
+- `suppress` defines if the it should block processing other hotkeys after a match is found.
+Currently Windows-only.
 - `timeout` is the amount of seconds allowed to pass between key presses

 The event handler function is returned.
 To remove a hotkey call